thomasWeise/oa/difficulties/instanceSize/README.md

 The same holds for optimization problems like the JSSP:
 The more machines and jobs we have, the longer we will need to get a good solution.

-There are two ways in which this hits us:
+There are three ways in which this hits us:
 First, there are theoretical limitations on how long it will take or how much memory we will need if we want to solve the problem *exactly* or guarantee to reach a certain solution quality.
 Second, algorithms will slow down, i.e., need more time per iteration, on large problems also simply because there are more variables to consider.
+Third, the solutions we will obtain with metaheuristics will get comparatively worse when the problem becomes larger.

 ### The Problem: $\NPprefix$-Hardness and Runtime {#sec:nphardnessAndRuntime}